2bndy5/RF24-Revamped/_sources/cpp_examples.rst.txt

 .. |multiceiver_desc| replace:: A simple example of sending data from as many as 6 nRF24L01 transceivers to 1 receiving transceiver.
 This technique is trademarked by Nordic Semiconductors as "MultiCeiver".
 .. |streaming_desc| replace:: This is a simple example of using the RF24 class on a Raspberry Pi for streaming multiple payloads.
 .. |interrupt_desc| replace:: This is a simple example of using the RF24 class on a Raspberry Pi to detecting (and verifying) the IRQ (interrupt) pin on the nRF24L01.
+.. |scanner_desc| replace:: This example is best used as a diagnostic tool to determine what RF channels have less interference in your vicinity.
 .. |ctrl_c_quit| replace:: Use ``ctrl+c`` to quit at any time, but remember state the radio will persist until another example or application uses it.
 .. |2_or_more_devs| replace:: This example was written to be used on 2 devices acting as "nodes".